-The Big O averaged a triple double for the entire 1961-62 season: 30.8 points per game, 11.4 assists per game and 12.5 rebounds per game.
-This was at a time when there was no 3-point shot.
-More than half his games (41 of 79) were triple-doubles.
-He scored 40 points or more in four of those games, and topped 15 assists and 15 rebounds in seven of those games.
-(For the game-by-game statistics of his triple-double season, click here.)
+At a time when there was no 3-point shot, The Big O averaged a triple-double for that entire season: 30.8 points per game, 11.4 assists per game and 12.5 rebounds per game.
+More than half his games (41 of 79) were triple-doubles, the single-season record.
+He scored 40 or more points four times and topped 15 assists and 15 rebounds in seven games.
+(For his 61-62 game by game stats, click here.)

 Now, in the 2016-17 season, a challenge to The Big O's 55 year old single season records has finally arisen in the person of Oklahoma City guard Russell Westbrook, who is presently on pace to average a triple-double and possibly to break The Big O's single-season record of 41 triple-double games.
-As of the All-Star break, Westbrook had 27 triple-doubles in 57 games, good for 3rd place on the single season list, and 64 total, ranking him 5th on the career list.
-He is the only active player in either category.
+As of March 22, Westbrook had 35 triple-doubles in 71 games, good for 2nd place ahead of Wilt Chamberlain on the single-season list, and 72 total, ranking him 5th on the career list.

 In 1961-62, the NBA had only nine teams.
 The following will give you an idea of the Hall of Fame level of competition against which Robertson and his teammates (Jack Twyman, Wayne Embry, Bob Boozer, Adrian Smith, Arlen Bockhorn) played night after night as he compiled this record:

 In the process of averaging a triple-double, The Big O also became the only guard in NBA history ever to lead his team in rebounding, and the only player ever to total 900 assists and 900 rebounds in the same season.